 I use a piece of cloth to wipe over the buttons instead of pushing every single one.

-This is the second event in my order because it's the most annoying.
-You have to win at least one of the two races.
+This is the most annoying part of the run because you have to win at least one of the two races.

 You have to hit the run buttons in turn to strike the beginning of the blue bar with the arrow.